|This is a personal archive of work in progress within the Internet Engineering Task Force (IETF), so it's not really part of Lloyd's publications.|

 My visible effects on the IETF document process are mere fading ripples still seen in the reflecting pool that is watersprings.
+Acknowledgements are listed separately.
 I've attended a number of IETF meets: IETF 51, nearby in London, IETF 69 in Chicago, to talk about Saratoga (and also ANCP), then IETF 71 in Philadelphia, 72 in Dublin, 73 in Minneapolis and 75 in Stockholm, for DTN-related work.
 Try this search for my individual drafts.

 Armware's RFC index and